CloudCoders/Design-Patterns/README.md

 > It defines a _one-to-many_ dependency between object so that when one changes its state, all its dependents are notified and updated automatically.

+In Kotlin, this pattern is extremely easy to implement thanks to [property delegation](https://kotlinlang.org/docs/reference/delegated-properties.html)

 ### Example

 ```kotlin